 In this way, businesses can effectively plan for production.
 Moreover, tracking stock levels at a company is helpful and can automatically generate orders for stock that is approaching low levels.
 This system is capable of linking with many different blockchains.
 With the interoperability of blockchain networks, there would be one location to interact from instead of other bilateral solutions across multiple locations.

 With asset encumbrances, a user can lock up an asset on one blockchain and unlock that asset on another blockchain only if a specific condition is met.
 Interoperability would enable atomic transactions that eliminate the risk for all concerned parties.

 Developing communication links between multiple blockchain networks is different from traditional APIs in vogue these days.
 APIs enable a single application to create, read, update, and delete data in a separate application.

 When it comes to blockchain APIs, a waiting period is required before a user can confirm the response as being valid.
 For example, if we look at bitcoin, it operates on a probabilistic finality and not a deterministic finality.
-This means that a specific number of boxes need to be finalized before a user can confidently assume that the contents of that particular blockchain will not be altered in any way.
+This means that a specific number of boxes need to be finalised before a user can confidently assume that the contents of that particular blockchain will not be altered in any way.
 In other words, that specific blockchain is now final.

-With a blockchain being final, the data can be linked to a totally different blockchain securely without the risk of hitting a fork.
+With a blockchain being final, the data can securely be linked to a totally different blockchain without the risk of hitting a fork.

 If there is to be an interoperable solution, it must be a universal one capable of reading data and extracting information for all types of blockchains.